becdetat/sid/wiki/implementation/mvp/SID-001-dev-environment.md

 ## Summary

 Scaffold the monorepo with `/client` (Vite + React + TypeScript + TailwindCSS) and `/server` (Node + Express + TypeScript + better-sqlite3).
 Wire up a single dev command that runs both concurrently, and initialise the SQLite schema on server start.
+Include setting up vitest for frontend tests and tap for backend tests, and ESLint and Prettier configured with the rules explained in AGENTS.md.

 ## User story